rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 # things to do..
   When i wrote this app, I reused ancient codes, that was not very well structured.
 So some things should be refactored.

-  -> Dismember PHOMAU service/module in the following structure (just a suggestion):
+  -> Dismember VSTP service/module in the following structure (just a suggestion):
       serviceController - Orchestrate the workflow
-      phomau read and writer - recieve and write data to web sockets, puttin headers, sizes and checksums pack processor and generator - interprete and create packs in the PHOMAU format (command + data)
+      VSTP read and writer - recieve and write data to web sockets, puttin headers, sizes and checksums pack processor and generator - interprete and create packs in the VSTP format (command + data)

 # Task lists
 ## Main task List
     charaters to be used ✔ ✘
-    [x] Change folder 'source' name to 'sources' (look in the 'rastreio correios' project to see the makefile) [✔] Alias is realy needed ?
+    [✔] Change folder 'source' name to 'sources' (look in the 'rastreio correios' project to see the makefile) [✔] Alias is realy needed ?
 Remove alias system [✔] Very important: Mutex variables (lock and u \nlock). 'lock' o(setAndUnlock) and 'unlock' (setVar can't change this variables when locked).
 An ideia: lock can return an token that can be used by an special setLockedVar to change this value (this allow just one client to change a locked variable).
     [✔] Variables started with '_' are internal fla \gs.
 Do not allothis names